Istanbul Center for Mathematical Sciences: Background

 IMBM is currently the only center for mathematics in Turkey.
 It was proposed by Betül Tanbay in 2003, then the chairwoman of the Mathematics Department of Boğaziçi University to its rector Sabih Tansal who immediately allocated a site.
-The center was opened in 2006 by the rectors of three leading universities in Istanbul, Boğaziçi University (state), Koç University (private) and Sabancı University (private).
-At that time, the three rectors were all mathematicians (Ayşe Soysal, Atilla Aşkar and Tosun Terzioğlu respectively) which made the contract easier.
-The universities provided academic and from time to time small amounts of financial support (an account of the history can be found in EMS Newsletter).
+The center was opened in 2006 by the rectors of three universities in Istanbul, Boğaziçi University, Koç University and Sabancı University.
+At that time, the three rectors were all mathematicians, Ayşe Soysal, Attila Aşkar and Tosun Terzioğlu respectively, which made the contract easier.
+The universities provided academic and from time to time small amounts of financial support.
+An account of the history can be found in EMS Newsletter.